bitcoin-computer/monorepo/packages/docs/Examples/sale.md

 Outputs: b1, t, p, b2
 ```

 The amount of `b1` after the call is the sum of the amounts of `b1` and `b2` before combined.
-The smart object `b1` therefor absorbs the entire ordinals range of `b2`.
-The objects `n` and `p` do not change their amounts during the call, therefore these objects preserver their ordinal ranges.
+The smart object `b1` therefore absorbs the entire ordinals range of `b2`.
+The objects `n` and `p` do not change their amounts during the call, these objects preserve their ordinal ranges.

 We now explain the whole process of minting an NFT, listing it for sale, and processing a purchase.
 We skip the step for minting as it was described above.